JonathanMoreno14/Android-Course-Materials/Android-Programming-Level1/Publishing-through-Google-Play-Store/Publishing_Android_App.md

 ![publishapp5](https://cloud.githubusercontent.com/assets/11635523/15336878/4dff681c-1c3e-11e6-92e2-bc6cf70ed58e.PNG)

 A Screen will pop pup, you will need to type in the title of the application.
-Once that is done you will click on **Uplaod APK**
+Once that is done you will click on **Upload APK** or select **Prepare Store Listing** the store listings are the markteting attributes for the Application once it is uploaded to the Google Play Store

 ![publishapp6](https://cloud.githubusercontent.com/assets/11635523/15336882/4e046948-1c3e-11e6-8c91-93fb446855a6.PNG)

+Once the APK has been downloaded you will be taken to the applications screen for that specific application you uploaded.
+When you are ready you can now upload the APK to Production

 ![publishapp7](https://cloud.githubusercontent.com/assets/11635523/15336883/4e046a24-1c3e-11e6-9cc4-3fd9770c5f2b.PNG)

+To upload the APK to Production you will need to click on **Upload your First APK to Production**

 ![publishapp8](https://cloud.githubusercontent.com/assets/11635523/15336879/4dfff7dc-1c3e-11e6-803f-0b898ac040e0.PNG)

+From there another screen will pop up, you will have the choice of drag and drop the APK or selecting the file

 ![publishapp9](https://cloud.githubusercontent.com/assets/11635523/15336880/4e0083c8-1c3e-11e6-8dcb-774852015296.PNG)

+Once that is completed you can now finish up the Store Listings, if you have not started on it

 ![publishapp10](https://cloud.githubusercontent.com/assets/11635523/15336881/4e00b6a4-1c3e-11e6-8546-b53d07ba5a72.PNG)